surfacesyntacticud/website/content/guidelines/u/oral_language/conj_dicto.md

 ---
 layout: default
-title: Use of the relation conj:dicto
+title: conj:dicto
 ---

 This relation is used to indicate difluencies when a speaker corrects his speech.
+It is parallel to the [`reparandum`](https://universaldependencies.org/u/dep/reparandum.html) relationship used in UD and for analysis of written texts in UD.

+> French

 {{< conll >}}
 # sent_id = ParisStories_2019_stagePrimaire_15